adrianlam15/ubc-grade-prediction/README.md

 ---

+The main emphasis of this project is to provide the user knowledge of past averages of certain courses and also show predictions for given years.
 Program that uses a linear regression machine learning model to predict your grade in a course relative to the year.
 The model is trained on the data from the past 5 years and then tested on the data from the current year.
 The model is then used to predict the grade of the current year.

 **MODEL HAS +/- 5% MARGIN OF ERROR.**